 Gathering the items, finding a value and getting them sold!

 So you want to sell your stuff and turn it into quick cash.
 For some this is an easy task and for others it can become overwhelming quickly.
 We can help you create a successful strategy for selling your items and help you identify if an estate sale might be your best option.

 Let’s get organized!
 What are you selling?
 Choose an area to start getting organized in.
 Kitchen, closet, basement, tool bench, record collection, jewelry, or maybe you want to go through your attic.
 Regardless of where you start, take each item and ask yourself: Is this something I use and something I need or am I ready to part with it?
 Once you have answered this, set that item aside (in a box or a storage container) and move to the next.
 Make sure to create organized piles and try creating a space where those unwanted items can live for a minute.
 When the sorting process is completed, you will need to look at how much you have and what your plan to sell the items should be.
 (Don’t worry, we will help you with those steps soon).

 How much are you selling?

-Now that you have your pile together you will want to decide if you feel equipped to handle the selling process on your own.
-The quantity of items you’re willing to part with will determine your best method of purging.
+Now that you have your piles together you will want to decide if you feel equipped to handle the selling process on your own.
+The quantity of items you are looking to part with will determine your best method of purging.
 Some questions to get the ball rolling on determining the best method are:

-- Is this pile far too large for you to handle alone?
+- Is this pile too large for you to handle alone?